banner image

 We will work together to create a nutritional plan and follow-up appointments will track your progress from a physical and emotional perspective to ensure that the individually-tailored nutritional plan is working properly for you, and adjusting as needed.

-Unfortunately, we can't bill insurance for nutritional therapy because it's not considered "healthcare."
+Unfortunately, we can't bill insurance for nutritional therapy because it's not considered "medically necessary."
 However, you may be able to use an HSA card to pay for services.

 Do you coordinate with other healthcare providers I am seeing?